openservicemesh/osm/CONTRIBUTOR_LADDER.md

     * Can recommend and review other contributors to become Reviewers

 Process of becoming a Reviewer:
 1. A current contributor may be self-nominated or nominated by a current Maintainer or Reviewer by opening a PR against the root of the [OSM repository] and adding the nominee to the [OWNERS file] under the *reviewers* entry.
 Additionally, if the nomination is for a code owner whose PR approvals are meant to satisfy the PR merge requirements against a specific area of the codebase, the nominee must be added to the [CODEOWNERS file] for their specific area of ownership in the same PR.
+A codeowner is defined per the [GitHub definition](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#about-code-owners).
 2. The nominee will add a comment to the PR testifying that they agree to all requirements of becoming a Reviewer.
 3. A majority of the current Maintainers must then approve the PR.